projectmesa/mesa/paper/paper.md

 This design allows selective use of components while enabling extension and customization.
 The framework integrates with the scientific Python ecosystem including NumPy, pandas, and Matplotlib.

 ## Core ABM components

-some prelim stuff on rng and the model class
+The central class in MESA is the Model.
+Mesa provides a base model class that the user is expected to extend.
+Within this model, the user instantiates the space and populates it with agent instances.
+Since ABMs are typically stochastic simulations, the model also controls the random number generation.

 ### Agents

-* the agent is a central concept in ABM
-* in mesa it is a class that is designed to be subclassed by the user
-* basic structure: `__init__` and `step`
-* various subclasses are availble for more sophisticated functionality
-* the risk of memory leaks, so agents automatigcally register themselves with the model and have a remove method
+Central to ABMs are the autonomous heterogenous agents.
+Mesa provides a variety of base agent classes which the user can subclass.
+In its most basic implementation, such an agent subclass specifies the  `__init__` and `step` method.
+Any subclass of the basic mesa agent subclass registers itself with the specified model instance, and via `agent.remove` it will remove itself from the model.
+It is strongly encouraged to rely on `remove`, and even extent it if needed to ensure agents are fully removed from the simulation.

 ### Agent management
-since memory leaks are key thing, agent sets internally use weakrefs

-Mesa's agent management system is built around the central concept of AgentSets, which provide intuitive ways to organize and manipulate collections of agents:
+The management of large groups of agents is criticical in ABMs.
+Mesa's agent management system is built around the central concept of AgentSet, which provide intuitive ways to organize and manipulate collections of agents:

 ```python
 # Select wealthy agents and calculate average wealth